Neither Rain Nor Time

 Here’s how it would work.
 Let’s say you take a summer vacation in Graceland, and find the perfect Elvis bust for Gram.
 You could take it home, but it’s too big for carry on, and Spirit would charge you an arm and a leg for another checked bag.
 So, you head to a local Memphis post office.
 You just missed her birthday, but figure you’ll get ahead on your holiday shopping list – you never know what to get her anyway.
 You tell the friendly clerk you want the package delivered to her home this year on December 23rd.
 He smiles and asks you if you want to pay for the delivery with holiday stamps, and offers to plaster the box with pretty forever snowflakes.

-The total charge for this delivery is quite reasonable, all things considered.
-The post office’s new delayed delivery service essentially charges for storage, by volume over time, with a nominal service fee on top of the normal delivery by weight charges. (they make bank on cancelling deliveries, for which they charge a hefty fee).
-Since they have the best storage and logistics network in the country, the new delayed delivery service is a breeze to implement.
-It is especially popular during peak delivery seasons, since conscientious gifters can completely avoid the lines by mailing their packages early.
-And, as an added perk, the USPS has a much better handle on the magnitude of surging demand, instead of needing to model the peaks based on historical data.
+According to my projections, the total charge for this delivery would be quite reasonable.
+The post office’s new delayed delivery service would essentially charge for storage – by volume over time.
+They could include a nominal service fee on top of the normal delivery by weight charges.
+It’s easy to imagine them making bank on cancellation deliveries, for which they could charge a hefty fee (e.g., how much would you pay to undo a present after breaking up with your partner).
+Since USPS has the best storage and logistics network in the country, this new service would be a cinch to implement.
+I predict it would be especially popular during peak delivery seasons, since conscientious gifters could completely avoid the lines by mailing their packages early.
+And, as an added perk, the post office would have a much better handle on the magnitude of demand surge, instead of just modeling peak demand based on historical data.

 Coda